 (Chelsea Update would like to thank Jessica Zubik for the information in this story.)

-For further information about the Authors in Chelsea program, please visit chelseadistrictlibrary.org/authors-in-chelsea/.
+For more information about Authors in Chelsea, please visit: www.chelseadistrictlibrary.org/authors-in-chelsea.